 As technology is evolving so rapidly e-safety plays a great part in keeping our children safe as a parent and educator.
 Click here to find out about the support available to keep you and your child safe online.

-If you have any concerns, please report them to a member of staff or Stephanie or Ruth.
+If you have any concerns, please report them to a member of staff or Ruth.

 You can also report them yourself to CEOP using the link on the front page of our website or click below.